-- In service parks and in remote service zones (RSZ) - In refuel zones - In tyre fitting zones - In light fitting zones - For one team member per car in official car wash areas - In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage) - Whilst the cars are in a media zone - Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time. - 48.2.2 The passing of food, drink, clothing and information (data card, road book, etc.) to or from the crew is permitted: - in tyre fitting zones, in light fitting zones from the personnel authorised in the zone only, - in service parks, remote service zones and regroups or whilst the cars are in a media zone. - 48.2.3 Should a car be unable to be restarted and driven under its own power from the Parc Fermé to the service area before service, the marshals and/or team personnel shall be permitted to push or tow the car to its dedicated service bay.
+- In service parks and in remote service zones (RSZ) - Whilst the cars are in a regroup - In refuel zones - In tyre fitting zones - In light fitting zones - For one team member per car in official car wash areas - Where permitted by bulletin - In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage) - Whilst the cars are in a media zone - Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time. - 48.2.2 The passing of food, drink, clothing and information (data card, road book, etc.) to or from the crew is permitted whilst the crew members are: - in tyre fitting zones, in light fitting zones from the personnel authorised in the zone only. - in service parks, remote service zones and regroups or whilst the cars are in a media zone.